greiginsydney/captureKNX/docs/advanced-applications.md

 <hr>

-## 'Plug and play' - bake the Wi-Fi credentials into the Pi
+## Bake the Wi-Fi credentials into the Pi when you format the drive

-The captureKNX becomes an even more useful tool if you pre-configure it for 'plug and play' operation.
-You can automatically add the Wi-Fi credentials when you format the memory card, which can be a real time-saver.
+If your captureKNX will be using Wi-Fi for its network connectivity, you can automatically add the Wi-Fi credentials when you format the storage device, which is a great time-saver.

 This somewhat hidden menu in the Raspberry Pi Imager software is accessed with control-shift-x: